kulics/koral/book-en/protocol-type.md

 But sometimes we need to get the original type of data to handle, we can use type judgment to help us accomplish this.

-We can use `.?type` To judge the type of data, using `.!type` To convert the data to our type.
+We can use `.?:type` To judge the type of data, using `.!:type` To convert the data to our type.

 E.g:
 ```
 func $(hw :HomeWork)->()
 {
     // judge type
-    ? hw.?ChineseStudent
+    ? hw.?:ChineseStudent
     {
         // convert to chinese student data
-        cs := hw.!ChineseStudent;
+        cs := hw.!:ChineseStudent;
     };
 };
 ```
-Note that if the type can not be converted correctly, it will return a nil value.
+Note that if the type can not be converted correctly, it will return a `null` value.

 ### [Next Chapter](enumeration-type.md)